Email marketing

 Rodrigo van Kampen

-April starts with the love-or-hate April Fools’, that some companies invest in.
+April starts with the love-or-hate April Fools’, which some brands go all-in on.
 There are many opportunities for fashion and design brands such as DIY Day, Unicorn Day, World Art Day, and World Design Day.

-There are some movement-related days, like Walk to Work Day, Exercise Day, and Dance Day.
-You can also play with witty days such as Pajama Day and Banana Day!
+There are also movement-themed days, like Walk to Work Day, Exercise Day, and Dance Day.
+You can also have fun with lighter occasions like Pajama Day or Banana Day.

 An April calendar with important events like Easter, weekly observances like Wildlife Week, and monthly events like Pet Month and Autism Acceptance Month